 Whether you get a season pass, bring your lunch, or drink ice water, these are my favorite ways to save money at Six Flags over Texas based on our experience.
-I’ve only ever been to Six Flags Over Texas, but I’m assuming that these tips would work at any Six Flags park.
+I've only ever been to Six Flags Over Texas (and Six Flags Fiesta Texas), but I'm assuming that these tips would work at any Six Flags park.

 What about you?
 How do you save money at amusement parks?

 Thanks for tips.Season pass is better than day ticket.
 I did not realize that we could save so much if we buy season pass in advance.

 We opted to purchase memberships rather than season tickets.
 Price was similar, but with a membership its a twelve month pass, rather than a season pass.
 Plus, it's paid out monthly rather than 1 lump sum.
 Very handy for large families!!